 Does no contact work after a breakup?
 The short answer is yes.
-After all, the no-contact rule after break up is a time-tested psychological strategy used to move on from one’s ex, or so we have been told.
-They say that if you go cold turkey on your ex, take some time to process the breakup alone, and allow yourself to really grieve, then the heartbreak is much easier to deal with.
+After all, the no-contact rule after break up is a time-tested psychological strategy used to move on from one’s ex.
+They say that if you go cold turkey on your ex, take some time to process the breakup alone, and allow yourself to really grieve, then the heartbreak is much easier to deal with — over time, of course.

 But is it really that simple?
 We hear something as straightforward as this and are filled with doubts.
 Like us, are you too now thinking:

 - How long should you go no contact for this to work?